Supplement: ODE Plugin Explanation¶

 }

-// This reads the result of moving ahead by one step. from each ODEBody object.
+// Read the results after advancing one step from each ODEBody object.

 return true;